 Or so you might think.

 That’s what I thought when I dreamed of a family holiday travelling through Europe for a couple of months.
-The quote from the Travel Agent came back at $40,000 and didn’t include half the trip!
+But, unfortunately, the quote from the Travel Agent came back at $40,000 and didn’t include half the trip!

 I saw my dream fly out the window until I started researching myself.
 I found a huge variety of accommodation and talked to travellers, finding out about their experiences.